maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 *Step 3*: Add the corresponding CSS:

-app/assets/stylesheets/desktop/_layout.sass and app/assets/stylesheets/mobile/_layout.sass
+_layout.sass

     .container
       +container

-NOTE: We removed...
+NOTE: We remove the following from the body tag since we are now replacing these properties with Susy:

       margin: 0 auto
       width: 960px

-...from the desktop version body tag since we are now replacing these properties with Susy.

 #### Use